andredelcorso/tela-login/README.md

 - It's my duty to take this project and turnt it in something that will fit in any screen.

 # You can see my projects running on your device clicking in the links below:
-<a href="https://andredelcorso.github.io/tela-login/login-page">Executar a tela de login </a>
+<a href="https://andredelcorso.github.io/tela-login/login-page"> Login Page Project </a>